Download

 Features

-• Automixer audio plugin (VST3 & AU formats)
+• Automixer audio plugin (VST3 & AU)

 • Standalone operation including ASIO and CoreAudio driver support, e.g. for external hardware or network drivers